 Basic earnings are the salary you receive from your employer excluding any bonus, overtime or incentive pay.
+Monthly basic earnings are your annual earnings divided by 12.

 Doctor

 A doctor is a physician or surgeon who is licensed to practice medicine where that practice is located.